ufechner7/ufechner7.github.io/_posts/2024-08-09-installing-julia-with-juliaup.md

 #### Git for Windows
 Most likely you want to have a bash shell (many projects require this) and the git version control system (very useful if you develop software).

-You can download it at: https://git-scm.com/download/win .
+You can download it [here](https://git-scm.com/download/win) .
 During installation, select VSCode (or your preferred editor) as editor and select bash as your preferred terminal.

 #### Optional
 It is suggested to install [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/install) .
 Copy and paste works better, unicode works much better and you can use it with `bash` or `Command Prompt`, whatever you prefer.
 It is suggested to set one of these two as default using the `Settings` menu of Windows Terminal.